mdantonio-c/mistral-hub/docs/README.md

 ### **User roles**

-The functionalities for each profile are outlined in this _[table](https://gitlab.hpc.cineca.it/mistral/meteo-hub/-/issues/172#note_5812)_
+The functionalities for each *profile* are outlined in this _[table](https://gitlab.hpc.cineca.it/mistral/meteo-hub/-/issues/172#note_5812)_.

-The _Anonymous_ users are managed.

 The functionality enabling and the configurations for the other user profiles have been implemented **at the user level**.

 So, the profiles "Amministratore", "Pagante", "Institutional", "Demo" and "Auto-registrato" have to be configured by the administrator at the time of the creation of the account, through the Frontend user creation feature.

-The role field is only used to remind the administrator the type of the user, but from a functional point of view it is irrelevant.
+The *role* field is only used to remind the administrator the type of the user, but from a functional point of view it is irrelevant.

 At the moment, the roles implemented are: